The 2023 CCEC Elections are over.

 - CECs must hold at least one public meeting per month, with the Community Superintendent, where the parents and the community may air their concerns.

 CECs are established under, and their powers and duties are defined by, New York State Education Law.
 Their members are public officials who serve their communities as unpaid volunteers.
 Learn more about the CECs’ roles and responsibilities and see a list of current members and meeting dates

 How many CECs are there?

 There are 32 CECs in New York City, one for each Community School District.
-Each CEC represents current Pre-K through 8th grade students in public, non-charter schools within its district
+Each CEC represents current Pre-K through 8th-grade students in DOE schools within its district.

 Who is eligible to run for a seat on a CEC?

-You are eligible to run if you are the parent of a student who currently attends Pre-K through 8th grade in a school under the jurisdiction of the Community School District where you wish to serve on the CEC.
+You are eligible to run if you are a parent of a student who currently attends Pre-K through 8th grade in a school under the jurisdiction of the community school district where you wish to serve on the CEC.

 For the purpose of determining CEC eligibility, “parent” is defined in Chancellor’s Regulation D-140 as: A parent (by birth or adoption, step parent, or foster parent), legal guardian, or person in parental relation to a child.
 A person in parental relation to a child is a person who is directly responsible for the care and custody of the child on a regular basis in lieu of a parent or legal guardian.

-Of the 9 CEC seats filled in the election, 1 is reserved for the parent of a child who is receiving special education services or received such services at any time (“IEP parent”), and 1 is reserved for the parent of an English Language Learner who is currently in a bilingual or ESL program or was enrolled in such a program at any time (“ELL parent”).
+Of the 9 CEC seats filled in the election, 1 is reserved for the parent of a child who is receiving special education services or received such services at any time (“IEP Parent”), and 1 is reserved for the parent of an English Language Learner who is currently in a Dual Language, Transitional Bilingual Education, or English as a New Language (ENL) program or was enrolled in such a program at any time (“ELL Parent”).